lancecrazydata/finalproject/README.md

 # Final project

-## This project is about creating a tast list
+### This project is about creating a tast list
+#### It has the functions of add tasks, delete tasks, mark as done, save tasks

-## The project was written in HTML CSS JavaScript
+### The project was written in HTML CSS （bootstrap) JavaScript

-## before run npm test, you need to install mocha package
+### Before run npm test, mocha package need to be installed.

-## The link on github is https://lancecrazydata.github.io/finalproject/
+### The link on github is https://lancecrazydata.github.io/finalproject/